WordPress/gutenberg/docs/contributors/code/testing-overview.md

 To locally run the tests in debug mode, follow these steps:

 0. Make sure you have ran `npm ci` to install all the packages
-1. Run `npm run test-unit:native:debug` inside the Gutenberg root folder, on the CLI.
+1. Run `npm run native test:debug` inside the Gutenberg root folder, on the CLI.
 Node is now waiting for the debugger to connect.
 2. Open `chrome://inspect` in Chrome
 3. Under the "Remote Target" section, look for a `../../node_modules/.bin/jest` target and click on the "inspect" link.
 That will open a new window with the Chrome DevTools debugger attached to the process and stopped at the beginning of the `jest.js` file.
 Alternatively, if the targets are not visible, click on the `Open dedicated DevTools for Node` link in the same page.
 4. You can place breakpoints or `debugger;` statements throughout the code, including the tests code, to stop and inspect